taarskog/crm-powerbi-viewer/pages/add-view-to-dashboard.md

 description: How to add a view from Power BI to a dashboard in Dynamics 365 Sales and Service.
 ---

 You embed a Power BI view by referencing the Power BI element id.
-If you, as recommended, embed views from a group workspace you will also reference the group id.
+If you, as recommended, embed views from a group workspace you also need to reference the group id.

 The easiest approach to find elements you have access to and the required CRM configuration is by going to the solution configuration page.